CRM integration: what it is and how to make it work with buyer intent data

 First-party intent: Signals from your own properties (website visits, content downloads, product usage).
 These connect directly to known contacts and accounts already in your CRM.

 Second-party intent: Signals shared by partners or review sites where prospects research solutions.
+For example, LinkedIn engagement data showing prospects researching your solution category.
 These require identity resolution to match to CRM records.

 Third-party intent: Signals aggregated from the broader web showing accounts researching relevant topics.
 These arrive as company identifiers (domains, IP addresses) that must be resolved to CRM account records before activation.

 First-party intent is easiest to operationalize because the identity is known.
-Third-party intent from providers like ZoomInfo delivers the most coverage but requires matching infrastructure to connect signals to records.
+Third-party intent from a third-party intent provider like ZoomInfo, recognized as a Leader in the Forrester Wave for Intent Data Providers B2B (Q1 2025), delivers broad coverage but requires matching infrastructure to connect signals to records.

-Intent signals only matter when they attach to the right account and contact records.
+Buyer intent data CRM integration only delivers value when intent signals attach to the right account and contact records.
 Without that connection, you have data but no action.

 Linking intent to CRM records changes four core GTM outcomes: